Home » Technical Analysis

 Exponential Moving Average (EMA)

 In the SMA’s calculation for a particular number of trading days, every day is equally important (equally weighed).
-This means the data for each day will cause an equal effect on the SMA’s value.
+This means the data for each day will have an equal effect on the SMA’s value.
 The EMA will assign different weights, depending on data recentness.
-The latest data is assigned greater importance (greater weight) and the oldest data – lesser importance (lesser weight).
+The latest data is assigned greater importance (greater weight) and the oldest data – is of lesser importance (lesser weight).

 Exponential Moving Average (EMA) graphic

 The chart above visualizes a 10-day SMA (black) and a 10-day EMA (blue).
-The EMA tends to change its direction faster than the SMA due to the additional weighting it assigns on the latest data.
-We can see on the chart that during the latest 4 days the EMA moves below the SMA.
-It is so, as the market demonstrates a clear downtrend during the latest 4 days.
-Thus, the EMA visualizes latest sentiment more clearly.
+The EMA tends to change its direction faster than the SMA due to the additional weighting it assigns to the latest data.
+We can see on the chart that during the last four days, the EMA moves below the SMA.
+It is so, as the market demonstrates a clear downtrend during the last 4 days.
+Thus, the EMA visualizes the latest sentiment more clearly.
 In the first 12 days (12 successive green candles on the left) the Exponential Moving Average holds above the Simple Moving Average and reacts more swiftly to the change in sentiment (the 8 successive red candles that follow).
-Consequently, the EMA better reflects market participants’ actions now than the SMA.
+Consequently, the EMA better reflects market participants’ actions than the SMA.

 Moving Average Crossovers

-Technicians will usually not base their trading decisions on moving averages alone – they will wait for perhaps the strongest signal moving averages can produce.
+Technicians typically do not base their trading decisions on moving averages alone; instead, they wait for the strongest signal that moving averages can produce.
 That is known as moving average crossover.
 It can be observed when a short-term MA moves through a long-term MA.
 Crossovers indicate that a significant move is about to occur, since momentum shifts in one direction.

 A bearish (sell) signal is produced when the short-term MA crosses the long-term MA from above to the downside.
 A bullish (buy) signal is generated when the short-term MA crosses the long-term MA from below to the upside.